-Output formatted as JSON or objects
+Output Format as JSON

 The extraction result can be formatted as JSON or an object instance from a custom class.